HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 men are said to have fought in the amphitheatre.
 During the year of his ædileship the first Gordian exhibited gladiatorial shows every month, some times as many as 500 pairs of combatants, never less than 150.
-On these occasions the floor would be strewn with the bodies of the fallen, " butchered to make a Roman holiday."
+On these occasions the floor would be strewn with the bodies of the fallen, "butchered to make a Roman holiday."
 In the instances given the numbers are doubtless exceptionally large;
 but on a smaller scale such frightful spectacles were constant.
 Where pairs of gladiators or troops of